Roger Crozier: Early career

 Crozier spent his junior career with the St. Catharines Teepees of the junior Ontario Hockey Association (OHA) from 1959 to 1962.
 At the time, the Teepees were sponsored by the Chicago Black Hawks of the National Hockey League.
 The sponsorship system gave the Black Hawks the rights to all of the Teepees' players.
 In 1959–60, Crozier helped the Teepees win the Memorial Cup.
 During his time with the Teepees, Crozier developed his first ulcer, a problem that would plague him for the rest of his career.

 Crozier spent most of the 1960–61 season in the OHA.
 Because of his small frame and size, he was not a favourite with scouts or critics.
 Despite this, the Buffalo Bisons of the American Hockey League (AHL) recruited Crozier to fill in for their injured starting goaltender, Denis DeJordy, that year.
 In three games, Crozier recorded two wins and a 2.31 goals against average (GAA).
 He returned to the Teepees for the 1961–62 season, during which he also had short stints with the Bisons and the Sault Ste.
 Marie Thunderbirds of the Eastern Professional Hockey League (EPHL).

 While playing in the minors, Crozier adopted the butterfly style of goaltending, which he used during his NHL career.
-Glenn Hall had made this technique popular and Crozier improved upon it.
 At first, his coaches in the minors tried to convince him to abandon this style, thinking that it would never succeed in the NHL.
 Crozier also added an element of acrobacy in his game.

 Detroit Red Wings (1963–70)

 The Black Hawks traded Crozier to the Detroit Red Wings in 1963.
 The young goaltender, now a full-time professional, spent the season in the minors mostly with the St. Louis Braves in the EPHL; he also played four games for the Buffalo Bisons in the AHL.
 In 1963–64, he played 44 games with the Pittsburgh Hornets, Detroit's AHL affiliate.
 He won numerous awards that year, including the Hap Holmes Memorial Award for the fewest goals given up, the Dudley "Red" Garrett Memorial Award for top rookie, and a spot on the Second All-Star Team.
 Crozier also made his NHL debut that season.
 The Red Wings' starting goaltender, Terry Sawchuk, was injured and Crozier was called up as a substitute.
-In only 15 games, he impressed management so well that he was made the Wings' new starting goaltender.; Sawchuk was left unprotected by the Red Wings during the intraleague waiver draft in the off-season and was picked up by the Toronto Maple Leafs.
+In only 15 games, he impressed management so well that he was made the Wings' new starting goaltender; Sawchuk was left unprotected by the Red Wings during the intraleague waiver draft in the off-season and was picked up by the Toronto Maple Leafs.
 This made Crozier the Red Wings' starting goaltender at the age of 22.